-Parish councillors will be encouraging residents to join the consultation over the ten-year Community Governance Review which considers possible boundary changes.
-The Parish Council believes that the current three settlements of Bluebell Green, Brereton Heath and Brereton Green should remain within the rural parish of Brereton.
-To comment by the deadline of 28 November, please go to: https://surveys.cheshireeast.gov.uk/s/CGReview2/
+Brereton Parish councillors and volunteers are delivering flyers to encourage residents to join the online consultation over the Community Governance Review regarding possible boundary changes.
+Ward Councillor John Wray praised this initiative.
+The Parish Council is of the firm view that the current three settlements of Bluebell Green, Brereton Heath and Brereton Green should remain within the rural parish of Brereton.
+To comment by the deadline of 28 November: https://surveys.cheshireeast.gov.uk/s/CGReview2/

 Four planning applications were discussed.
 One was to be an objection, one was no comment and a further two had observations.
 A number of residents were very concerned about road safety problems for vehicles and pedestrians from extra traffic from a possible additional dwelling.
 Councillors heard from residents on School Lane about the increasing danger of the bend there, with more cars delivering pupils and parking on pavements, especially near the dangerous bend, restricting visibility.
 A Village Gateway is to be installed there to remind road users that they are entering a residential area and should approach with appropriate speed and caution.
 Another resident reported various hazards which have arisen on the railway bridge on Back Lane.